 ACCOUNTS

-The Accounts page is the area where you can create a new enterprise/reseller accounts and assign them to a specific Enterprise/Reseller customer or edit existing ones and manage their configuration.
+The Accounts page is the area in which you can create new enterprise/reseller accounts and assign them to a specific Enterprise/Reseller customer or edit existing ones and manage their configuration.

-The Custom Role Management section allows you to create/edit/delete a custom role that can be assigned to a HEIMDAL Dashboard user account or multiple user accounts.
-This functionality is handled through the newly-added claims in the Access Control of each user account (View Custom Role Management area & Full Control Custom Role Management area).
-A Custom Role can be assigned to users who login into the HEIMDAL Dashboard using the SAML 2.0 mechanism based on synced Azure Active Directory group (the Azure AD Groups must be synced in the Guide -> Customer settings area first in order to become visible in the dropdown menu where you sync an AD Azure Group to a Custom Role).
+In the Custom Role Management tab, you to create/edit/delete a custom role that can be assigned to a HEIMDAL Dashboard user account or multiple user accounts.
+A Custom Role can be assigned to users who log into the HEIMDAL Dashboard using the SAML 2.0 mechanism based on the synced Azure Active Directory group (the Azure AD Groups must be synced in the Guide -> Customer settings area first to become visible in the dropdown menu where you sync an Azure AD Group to a Custom Role).

 Manage Custom Roles - Ability to view and/ or edit (create and delete) custom roles in your organization.